Romani people: Segregation and water injustice

-Roma communities across Europe continue to face significant barriers in accessing adequate water, sanitation, and hygiene services, as discrimination, poverty, and social exclusion, among other factors, exacerbate the lack of access of these groups.
-A 2018 report by the European Roma Rights Centre (ERRC) exemplifies this with the right to water where the systematic exclusion of Roma from decision-making processes results in the denial of the human right "to safe and clean drinking water and sanitation" as defined by the UN General Assembly in 2010.
-These cases of systemic discrimination, environmental racism, and the failure of authorities to provide sanitation services reflect patterns identified not only in research but also in legal proceedings claiming violations of the principle of equal treatment.
-Litigation in Bulgaria, Slovakia, Romania, Hungary, North Macedonia, Bosnia and Herzegovina, Serbia, and Kosovo has also exposed the systemic nature of this problem.
+Roma communities across Europe face significant barriers in accessing adequate water, sanitation, and hygiene services.
+A 2018 report by the European Roma Rights Centre (ERRC) exemplifies, claiming that the systematic exclusion of Roma from decision-making processes results in the denial of the human right "to safe and clean drinking water and sanitation" as defined by the UN General Assembly in 2010.
+These cases of systemic discrimination, environmental racism, and the failure of authorities to provide sanitation services reflect patterns identified in research and in legal proceedings.
+Litigation in Bulgaria, Slovakia, Romania, Hungary, North Macedonia, Bosnia and Herzegovina, Serbia, and Kosovo exposed the problem's systemic nature.

+Special education

+A Roma Special School is a school for Roma children.
+They are often associated with schools for disabled children, and are generally considered to put Roma students at a disadvantage by delivering lower-quality education than traditional schools.
+Special Schools are sometimes preferred by Roma parents because children are better-protected from discrimination.